 Pad saver

-Pad savers protect and extend the life of your back disc when sanding with net sanding products.
+Pad savers protect and extend the life of your backing pad when sanding with net sanding products.
 Both types are placed between the backing plate/disc and the sanding disc or sanding sheet.

 Mirka 88414-81